 I had a very simple baptism process and I received water baptism on my head.
-There are different ways to do this and there is no correct way.
+There are different ways in being baptised with water and there is no correct way.
+Some will have a water immersion and some people will simply be baptised on their head.

-Some people start their faith journey early and some do later as adults.
-I am glad for me mine started at a young age.
+People can start their faith journey at different points in their life.
+Some people may start it early in life and some may start it later as adults.
+I am glad for me that mine started at a young age.
 My decision to seek it out more at 16 was my own.
 My parents were quite liberal in regards to faith growing up.

 Talk to a minister in a church where you can discuss going on a baptism course if interested.